Augustus7734/astrozane-hugo/content/about/Buy Prints/index.md

 - **$200 for 2 hours**
 - **$250 for 3 hours**

-For events further outside Tucson I am willing to travel for an additional cost.
+For events further outside Tucson/Pima County I am willing to travel for an additional cost.

-*Pricing is subject to change depending on event specifics.*
+*Pricing is subject to change depending on event specifics.
+Please contact me to discuss further details and requirements.*

 For more details, please [contact me](https://astrozane.com/links/contact).